Ed Younglove: Chairman of the Board

 An attorney specializing in business, employment, and real property litigation, Younglove is a partner with Younglove & Coker in Olympia, Washington.
 He received his law degree from Gonzaga University in Spokane and has earned numerous professional service awards during his career.
 Community activities include committee membership with the Citizens for the Twentieth Century Library, Safeplace, Ballet Northwest, Citizens for Better Dental Health, Nutrition Services for the Elderly, and the world champion South Sound Baseball team (Pepsi).

-Bill Beerman: Vice Chair and Eastern Division Board Representative
+Eliza Kuntz: Vice Chair and Northern Rocky Mountain Division Board Representative

 Eric Sheckleton: Past Chair